Satellites with artificial intelligence will reinforce security

 As industries are transformed by technology, so too is the workforce impacted.
 The disruptive potential of AI demands a mindset that is favorable to adaptability.
 Since change begins primarily within organizations, training employees with new skills should become an overall priority in every business.

-As part of their commitment to democratize IA, Microsoft in partnership with the National Autonomous University of Mexico (UNAM), recently inaugurated an IA laboratory within the facilities of the educational institution, to create an educational space where students can learn about the basics of IA, including automatic problem solving, programming, automatic learning, systems management, cybernetics, neural networks, among others.
+As part of their commitment to democratize IA, Microsoft in partnership with the National Autonomous University of Mexico (UNAM), recently inaugurated an AI laboratory within the facilities of the educational institution, to create an educational space where students can learn about the basics of AI, including automatic problem solving, programming, automatic learning, systems management, cybernetics, neural networks, among others.

 The firm has programs aimed at students and teachers for the development of skills and preparation for future jobs, as well as for professionals who want to take courses to train and strengthen their knowledge in technology.